espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Sudden Shift.md

 * * *

 You swiftly move from a dangerous spot and veil yourself.
-You Step and become [[Concealed]].
+You Step and become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]].